Power Platform: 2019 release wave 2 plan

 2019 release wave 2 overview

-Microsoft Flow is introducing smarter and more powerful experiences in three key areas.
+Power Automate (formerly Microsoft Flow) is introducing smarter and more powerful experiences in three key areas.
 Flow makers get smarter and more powerful experiences.
-End users of flows can leverage world-class business process capabilities, including working with business processes offline.
+Users of flows can leverage world-class business process capabilities, including working with business processes offline.
 Finally, there is now much richer tooling for administrators, such as PowerShell cmdlets and the new Power Platform Admin center.

 Power BI simplifies how organizations derive insights from transactional and observational data.
 It helps organizations create a data culture where employees can make decisions based on facts, not opinions.
 For the upcoming release, Power BI is investing in four key areas that drive a data culture: intuitive experiences, a unified BI platform, big data analytics, and pervasive artificial intelligence (AI).